KChun510/BankingCalculator/README.md

 Using the python interface "tkinter", I created a calculator that computes basic banking calculations.

-Calculations include, tax, apr, interest, compounding interest, etc.
+This project was to meant to expirment with creating a working UI.

+My app can currenlty calculate, apr, simple interest, compund interest, and monthly payments.